 Am I eligible?

-Owners: This program is designed for Owners who need their car hosted for at least one month.
+Owners: This program is only available to owners who have been sharing their car for more than 3 months.
+It's designed for owners who need their car hosted for at least one month.
 For shorter periods of time, you may be more suited to using our cleaning schedule and tools for checking on your car remotely.
 The car sitting program is only suitable for cars using our Instant Keys technology.

 Borrowers: You will become eligible when you've taken two trips through Car Next Door.
 We’ll send you an email with more information when you become eligible.